DevanshSaini18/test_small_repo_python/nemo_docs/section_2.md

 Responsibilities & patterns:
 - CRUD and list operations for Organization, User, Team, Item, Comment, Tag, APIKey, Webhook, and Activity/Usage logs.
+- List/query helpers (e.g. get_items) support common filters such as status, priority and assigned_to, and expose pagination (skip/limit).
+Note: free-text search on Item.title/Item.description was removed from the get_items service (see Operational notes below).
 - Transactional flow: create -> flush/extend relationships -> commit -> refresh; services take a Session and use domain models rather than raw SQL.
 - Activity logging: log_activity is called by create/update/delete paths to record changes (details often JSON-encoded) for audit and UI feed functionality.
 - Complex updates: update_item handles differential updates for assignees/tags (replacing associations), tracks field changes for activity logs, and sets completed_at when status flips to DONE.